-Settlement of accounts payable to related parties
+Proposed settlement of accounts payable to related parties

-On August 1, 2018, after receiving shareholder and regulatory approval, the Company settled unpaid management fees of \$848,849 owed to current and former officers or companies controlled by them as at March 31, 2018 through a combination of debt forgiveness of \$511,349 and the issue of 2,700,000 common shares at a deemed price of \$0.125 per common share in settlement of the remaining debt of \$337,500.
+The Company proposes to settle unpaid management fees of \$848,849 owed to current and former officers ("Debt") or companies controlled by them ("Related Parties") as at March 31, 2018 through a combination of debt forgiveness and the issue of common shares.
+It is proposed that the Related Parties would forgive \$511,349 and subject to the receipt of all necessary shareholder and regulatory approvals, the Corporation would issue 2,700,000 Common Shares at a deemed price of \$0.125 per Common Share in settlement of the remaining debt of \$337,500.